 - a.
 Landscaping such as hedges and flowering plants should be installed around the base of buildings, including parking garages, to soften their appearance, whenever site work will be conducted at the base of existing or proposed buildings in the Plan Area.
-Provided. - b.
+Not applicable. - b.
 Landscaping shall be particularly visible at entranceways.
-Provided.
+Not applicable.